Valence, Drôme: Intercommunality and intercommunal trade unions

 Valence is the largest city of Valence Romans Agglo, an agglomeration community with 51 communes of the region.
 It is responsible for several areas of skills, including local public transport, economic development, sanitation and environment, sports complexes and public libraries management.

-Population and society
+Population

 Demography

+Its inhabitants are called Valentinois in French.
 In 2018, the municipality had 64,726 inhabitants.
 Its agglomeration had 132,556 inhabitants (10 communes, of which 3 in Ardèche) and its metropolitan area had 254,254 inhabitants (71 communes across Drôme and Ardèche).

+Society

 Worship and humanist associations

 Valence has two Catholic parishes, which depend on the Diocese of Valence, Deanery of Valence: Notre-Dame-des-Peuples of Valence and Saint Émilien of Valence.

 The Jewish community has a synagogue in Valence.

 The Armenian community, comprising over 10% of the population, has its own church, Saint Sahag (Isaac) and in November 2017 launched the construction of an Armenian-language daily-school.

 Protestants also have a place of worship in Valence, through the Reformed Church of France, as well as the Evangelical Protestant Church and the Salvation Army.